 Public Radio System Overview

-How are MPR and APM different from NPR and PRI?
+How are MPR and APM different from NPR and PRX?

-American Public Media, National Public Radio and Public Radio International are organizations that produce and/or distribute programming to public radio stations nationwide.
+American Public Media Group, National Public Radio and PRX are organizations that produce and/or distribute programming to public radio stations nationwide.
 They vary in structure and principal activities.

-Public Radio International is principally a marketer and distributor of programming produced by stations and other independent producers.
-Its products include national radio programs such as PRI’s The World®, The Takeaway, and Studio 360®.
-PRI is governed by an independent community-based board of directors and is based in Minneapolis.
+PRX publishes podcasts and distributes programming produced by stations and other independent producers.
+Its products include national radio programs such as The World® and The Takeaway.

 What is public radio?